ChiaShengTu/Data_Mining/Exercise 2/Chia-Sheng-Tu---PS2.md

 medium model, including Land Value, Waterfront Property and whether a house is a new construction.

-## Problem 2: Classification and retrospective sampling
+## Problem 2: Classification and Retrospective Sampling

 ![](Chia-Sheng-Tu---PS2_files/figure-markdown_strict/problem%202_bar_chart-1.png)

-According to the bar chart above, borrowers whose credit ratings classified as “good” have the highest possibility (60%) to default on the loan.
+**Figure: Bar Plot of Default Probability by Credit History** According to the bar chart above, borrowers whose credit ratings classified as “good” have the highest possibility (60%) to default on the loan.
 On the other hand, borrowers with “poor” and “terrible” credit ratings, however, have lower default probability than borrowers with “good” credit ratings.

 <table>
 <thead>